swarbler/bestof/clothing/everyday.md

 - **sneakers:** New Balance 990s or 993 / Asics Kayano 14 / Hoka Clifton 9
 - **slip-on sneakers:** Sketchers Go Walk / Vans / Kiziks

-{: .alternative }
+> The On Cloud 5 is not slip-on, but has "speed laces" and seems very comfortable

-On Cloud 5 is not slip-on, but has "speed laces" and seems very comfortable
+> Shoes are very personal and it honestly doesn't really matter which one you pick as long as find it for a decent price and think it's comfortable.
+The ones I suggested here are shoes that are known for their comfort online (esp. the New Balances)

 - **flip flops:** OluKai
 - **sandals:** Bedrock Sandals / Chaco’s